 Just in time for Valentine’s Day, we discover which of Gary and Sara’s friends are in love – and how to use the SQL JOIN statement to work with data in multiple tables!
 Did you know SQL is a matchmaker?
 That’s right; it loves to make data couples by linking information from two (or more!) tables using the JOIN statement.
 However, many SQL rookies run into problems using JOIN.
 So let’s go to a party and learn how to use JOIN the right way!

-Unwanted characters in text data can be a bit of a pain, but there’s an easy way to fix them!
-Sometimes, we’ll find extra characters inside our string data because our SQL queries didn’t work as expected.
+Unwanted characters in text data can be a bit of a pain, but there’s an easy way to fix them.
+Scroll down to learn how to remove junk characters in SQL in the easiest way!
+Sometimes, we’ll find unwanted characters inside our string data because our SQL queries didn’t work as expected.
 Moreover, these extra characters may sometimes be invisible, which really complicates things.
 In this article, we’ll examine some string-related SQL functions that can handle unwanted characters—visible or not!
-The Importance of Standardizing Strings in Your Database When we work with data populated or loaded as free text, the data quality is often quite poor.

 Misspelled names, typos, and text data quality issues in your database?
 Power up your queries!
 Use SQL string functions to address data quality issues related to capitalization.
 Sometimes, our SQL queries don’t work as expected because of data quality issues.
 In this article, we will examine some string-related SQL functions that can correct data quality issues related to capitalization.
 We’ll be using PostgreSQL in our examples, but similar functions are available in most database engines.

-Mastering the basics for a smooth start to SQL Learning a new programing language can seem intimidating.
+Beginning with SQL: Useful Functions to Master Learning a new programming language can seem intimidating.
 Like any other language, a programming language has a large vocabulary that you need to master.
-In this article, we’ll look at some of the most important SQL functions that you need to know.
-SQL is a rich language with many useful functions for working with different data types.
-Once you practice with some of the most important SQL functions, you’ll gain enough confidence to move on to more advanced material.
+In this article, we’ll look at some of the most useful SQL functions that you need to know.
+There are many useful SQL functions for working with different data types.
+Once you practice with some of the most common ones, you’ll gain enough confidence to move on to more advanced material.

 Wanna be part of this year’s Christmas success?
 Santa needs your help organizing his Christmas deliveries.
 For this occasion, we’ve prepared a special Christmas database.
 While working on tasks, you’ll help Santa Claus deliver gifts to children.
 For this upcoming Christmas, we’ve prepared a 24-Day SQL Advent challenge.
 From now until Christmas Eve, we’ll publish daily SQL tasks for you to complete.
 If you’ve completed or recently started our SQL Basics course, or if you already have basic SQL knowledge, then this event is perfect for you!